CUBRID/cubrid-manual/en/sql/schema/index_stmt.rst

 *   *column_name*: specifies the name of the column where the index is to be applied.
 To create a composite index, specify two or more column names.
 *   **ASC** | **DESC**: specifies the sorting order of columns.

 *   <*filter_predicate*>: defines the conditions to create filtered indexes.
 When there are several comparison conditions between a column and a constant, filtering is available only when the conditions are connected by using **AND**.
-Regarding this, definitely watch :ref:`filtered-index`.
+Refer to :ref:`filtered-index` for more details.
 *   *function_name* (*argument_list*): Defines the conditions to create function-based indexes.
 Regarding this, definitely watch :ref:`function-index`.

 *   *index_comment_string*: specifies a comment of an index.